LeToNode/Play2.0-CN-doc/javaGuide/main/sql/JavaDatabase.md

 ## Obtaining a JDBC connection

-The same way you can retrieve a JDBC connection:
+You can retrieve a JDBC connection the same way:

 ```
 Connection connection = DB.getConnection();